 from each to the departments they visit, always being told that they have to

 go to another department.
 Planning, Sewage, Water, Public Works, Health, Education,

 finally up to the Town Council and the Deputy Mayor who routes them back, finally,

 to the Citizen's Section where they started.

 Although they start to file out, dejected, with their heads down,

-out but since Watanabe is out, the staff has them fill out an application to
+out but since Watanabe is out, the staffcalls them back and has them fill out an application to

 get the land reclaimed and turned into a park.

+Cut back to Watanabe's empty chair and desk.
 How unusual it is for him to be away.
-He'd almost put together
+He'd almost pulled off

 a 30-year record of perfect attendance.